insamuel/CSC591-HW-LUA/README.md

 - To run HW3, navigate to \src\HW3 and run 'python cluster.py'.
 HW3 tests are contained in \src\HW3 and can be run all together by 'python Tests.py'.

+- To run HW4, navigate to \src\HW4 and run 'python grid.py'.
+HW4 tests are contained in \src\HW4 and can be run all together by 'python Tests.py'.

-- To run HW4, IN PROGRESS
+- HW5: IN PROGRESS